opnfv/barometer/docs/requirements/01-intro.rst

 * DPDK APIs and functions for latency and interface monitoring
 * A sample application to demonstrate usage
+* Collectd plugins

-The scope of the project is limited to the DPDK APIs and a sample application to demonstrate usage.
+The scope of the project involves developing the relavant DPDK APIs, OVS APIs, sample applications, as well as the utilities in collectd to export all the relavent information to a telemetry and events consumer.

-..
-Figure:: telcokpis_update.png

-   Architecture overview (showing provided functionality in green)

-In the figure above, the interfaces 1, 2, 3 are implemented along with a sample application.
-The sample application will support monitoring of NIC counters/status and will also support measurement of packet latency using DPDK provided interfaces.

 VNF specific processing, Traffic Monitoring, Performance Monitoring and Management Agent are out of scope.
-The scope is limited to Intel 10G Niantic support.

-The Proposed MAC/PHY Interface Counters include:
+The Proposed Interface Counters include:

 * Packet RX
 * Packet TX